AIR GEAR logo

 Estimating power consumption

-At roughly 4 hours of use per day, a 1kWh power station would be able to keep Starlink Mini running for 12-13 days.
+At roughly 4 hours of use per day, a 1kWh power station can keep Starlink Mini running for up to 12 days.

 Here's how that's calculated: 4 hours usage per day X 20W average = 80Wh per day.
 1000Wh power station capacity / 80Wh = 12.5 days.
-This doesn't count the consumption of other appliances that might also be using the power station.
+Actual runtime will probably be less, as this calculation doesn't take into account the consumption of other appliances that might also be using the power station.
+This also assumes that USB-C is being used, and that the power station's inverter is turned off.